 Take a deep breath, it’s time to write about yourself

-It is a good idea to try and break this down into easy to read paragraphs, aiming for between 200 and 300 words in each paragraph and if you’re feeling confident write it in the first.
+It is a good idea to try and break this down into easy-to-read paragraphs, aiming for between 200 and 300 words in each paragraph and if you’re feeling confident write your professional services LinkedIn profile in the first person.
 I always find it a bit odd when people write about themselves in the third person!

 You can tell everyone how great you are at something, but the best way to show that you can walk the walk is to be recommended by your peers or clients.
 It’s always a good idea to ask people beforehand to see whether they would be happy to give you a recommendation.
 That way when they get the invite it doesn’t feel awkward.
 Start with asking colleagues and clients you know well!